I recently led a team coaching session in an industrial company where the leader's objective was to strengthen cohesion.

 - And you: do you trust your team?

 These questions can already change a team discussion.
-If the answer is not a clear «yes», there's work to be done.

 Trust is not a «human» topic alongside performance.
 It is at the heart of performance.